YizeZhang/Net_Diff/README.md

 *****************************      V1.4    *****************************

-2018/11/09
-   1. Support mix-frequency combination for multi-GNSS positoning (only available in GUI)

-2018/11/12
-   1. Support PPP-AR (only available in GUI)

-   2. Support undifferenced uncombined PPP (only available in GUI)

-   3. Fix bug of Galileo PCO correction

-   4. Add output of ionosphere correction in uncombined PPP

-   5. Add phase windup correction in RTK

-   6. Changeable matrix size according to seleted GNSS system

-   7. Modify GUI (only available in GUI)

-2018/11/13
-   1. Fix bug in LAMBDA

 2018/11/16
+   1. Support mix-frequency combination on each satellite system (only available in GUI)

-   1. Support mix-observation combination on each satellite system (only available in GUI)
+   2. Support mix-observation combination on each satellite system (only available in GUI)

+   3. Support PPP-AR (only available in GUI)

+   4. Support undifferenced uncombined PPP (only available in GUI)

+   5. Add output of ionosphere correction in uncombined PPP

+   6. Add phase windup correction in RTK

+   7. Reduce matrix size to speed up processing time

+   8. Fix bug in LAMBDA

+   9. Fix bug of Galileo PCO correction

+   10. Modify GUI (only available in GUI)